junxit/us-congress-bills-115/metadata.md

 - 2018-06-07 — Message on Senate action sent to the House.
 - 2018-06-07 — Received in the House.
 - 2018-06-07 — Referred to the House Committee on Natural Resources.
+- 2018-06-08 — Referred to the Subcommittee on Federal Lands.
+- 2018-07-16 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 115-303.
+- 2018-07-16 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 115-303.
+- 2018-09-05 — Committee Consideration and Mark-up Session Held.
+- 2018-09-05 — Ordered to be Reported by Unanimous Consent.
+- 2018-09-05 — Subcommittee on Federal Lands Discharged.
+- 2018-09-10 — Placed on the House Calendar, Calendar No. 182.
+- 2018-09-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-931.
+- 2018-09-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-931.